artyoomi/rubiks_cube/README.md

 - "s" - scramble cube;
 - "=" - solve cube using human-like algorithm;
 - "\-" - solve cube using Thistlethwaite algorithm

+**Compatibility:** at the moment, the program has been run and tested only on Linux systems, so problems may occur on other operating systems.